horrorho/InflatableDonkey/README.md

 The bad.
 I'm putting this project on the back-burner for the foreseeable future.
 I just can't spare the time to add in enhancements.
 This project was only ever intended to be an experimental tool to aid in the discovery of the iOS 9 iCloud backup process, something it achieved a while ago.
 I've sinced whacked it around to function as a download tool in it's own right.

 So!
 I've spent countless nights studying arcane crypto material, reverse-engineering binaries and poring over logs.
-Others, including my cat have also contributed.
+Others, see below, have also contributed.
 InflatableDonkey now knows many secrets and I'm rather hoping others can take it and fly with it.

 **Update**, 30 July 2016.